 A cactus dahlia blooming in my garden

 Fall may be poking a tentative finger into my garden, but my dahlias still think it’s summer.
 Every morning I wake up to a multitude of new blooms.
 And, no matter how many I harvest, the next day there are still more waiting to be cut.
-To me, October means breakfast with an armload of fresh flowers whose brilliant, flat-tipped petals are still wet with the morning dew.
+In other words, October brings breakfast with an armload of fresh flowers whose brilliant, flat-tipped petals are still wet with the morning dew.

-My first memories of dahlias date back to the 1960s when I was a kid growing up in northern Delaware.
+My first dahlia memory dates back to the 1960s when I was a kid growing up in northern Delaware.
 This was a time when suburbs were still sprinkled with working farms in an eclectic mix of cow pastures and neatly manicured lawns.
 One such farm was located at the crossroads of two suburban streets, Silverside and Faulk.
 In September, the portion of the property adjoining the busy corner transformed from grassland into a field of dahlias.

 And these weren’t your ordinary dahlias, mind you, many were the gigantic, dinner plate size; the kind that drives a kid mad with desire to jump out of the car just to be among them.
 Standing as tall as adults, they would gently sway in the breeze, tilting their giant heads in salute as we slowly motored by.